vrusinov/gmsite/posts/2021/odyssey-x86-single-board-computer.md

 # Future work

 *   I didn't extend Kubernetes cluster yet - apiserver and etcd are still singly-homed on krusty.
 *   My Ceph currently uses 2x replication.
-Although it is not reccomended and potentially unsafe, I'm reasonably satisfied with the trade-off.
+Although it is not recommended and potentially unsafe, I'm reasonably satisfied with the trade-off.
 I may change it to 3x if the laptop fails and I replace it with Odyssey or similar board.
 *   If/when HDDs fail I may switch entirely to M.2 SSDs - they take much less space and likely consume less power.
 I'm not a data hoarder so they don't need to be very large, thus should be relatively affordable.
 *   Currently I only use one of the Ethernet ports on Odysseys so they are limited to 1 Gbps.
 I may try to use bond both to get 2 Gbps if I notice poor performance.